moshagen/semPower/README.md

 summary(powerCFA)
 ```

-See the [manual](https://moshagen.github.io/semPower/#simulatedPower) for more details
+See the [manual](https://moshagen.github.io/semPower/#simulatedPower) for more details.

-### Citation

-If you use `semPower` in publications, please cite the package as follows:

-  Moshagen, M., & Erdfelder, E. (2016).
-A new strategy for testing structural equation models. *Structural Equation Modeling, 23*, 54-60. doi: 10.1080/10705511.2014.950896